dmiau/Personalized-Compass/Compass[transparent]/README.txt

 -------------------------------------------------------------------
 ***** Done
 - Implement iOS's TestManager (right now it only has a DemoManager) [11:23AM]
+- Communication module (Design what information needs to be passed around)
+* iOSViewController+Client
+* MyWebSocket [3:41PM]
+* DesktopViewController+Server [4:32PM]
+- Design and implement package exchange (right now a dictionary is sent)
+- Implement "Run Test"

 ***** ToDo
 - Snapshot loading is too slow on iOS
 - Implement a StudyLog structure
-- Design and implement package exchange (right now a dictionary is sent)
 - map zoom in/out, pan around

 - Lation square generation
 - Compass needs to be updated in real time when it is moved
-- Naming conventions: .locations, .snapshot, .tests, etc.

 - Think about tests which involve multiple locations (I can sketch out some ideas)
 - Outline the paper
 - Automatically calculate MapRect for the study
-- Implement "Run Test"

 ***** Working
 - Sometimes a needle could become too thin
 - iWath emulation, watchMode, modify drawOneSide to cut off the legs

-- Communication module (Design what information needs to be passed around)
-* iOSViewController+Client
-* MyWebSocket [3:41PM]
-* DesktopViewController+Server [4:32PM]
+- Naming conventions: .locations, .snapshot, .tests, etc.

+- test authoring tool